PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 2. Make sure you have the right version of CompCert.
    VST 2.6 uses CompCert 3.7 for Coq 8.11 or Coq 8.12

+## Install Method 1: use the Coq Platform

+The recommended way to install any library for Coq (including VST) is via the [Coq Platform](https://github.com/coq/platform), which is a set of scripts that will do an appropriate opam install for your operating system (Linux, MacOS, Windows).
+Follow the instructions there (that is, in README.md under Usage) to download the Coq Platform scripts and then follow the OS-specific instructions.
+After you install via the Coq Platform, you can still use opam commands to adjust your configuration, add more packages, et cetera.

-## Install Method 1: use opam
+## Install Method 2: use opam directly

-If you install VST via opam, opam will automatically install a suitable version of CompCert, Flocq and other dependencies.
+If you install VST via opam, opam will try to install a suitable version of CompCert, Flocq and other dependencies.
 ```
 opam install coq-vst